 Put this desert beauty in a sunny window year-round and pot it in a sandy, well-draining mix (cactus potting mix is ideal).
 It doesn't take much attention to keep desert rose plant happy and blooming.

-Watering tip: This flowering succulent stores water in its swollen base, so it doesn't need watered often.
+Water with care.
+This flowering succulent stores water in its swollen base, so it doesn't need watered often.
 Take care to water the potting medium only.
 Don't get water on the base of the plant because it will rot and may not recover.

 Dropped leaves.
-This succulent shrub may drop its leaves and go dormant in the winter.
+This South-African succulent shrub may drop its leaves and go dormant in the winter.
 Lack of light, dry soil or cold temperatures will often cause dormancy.
 Don't worry -- it'll regrow leaves when it gets what it wants.

 Handle desert rose with care -- its sap is toxic.
 Keep it away from children and pets.